 Notable is even the so-called Holzknechtmuseum, i.e. the lumberjack museum, which your child would surely enjoy.
 Through the museum, young and old alike can gain insight into the life of logging.
 The museum is open every day from May 1 to the end of October.

 The view of the Ötscher mountain will surely show up several times during the tour.
 Your way inside the gorge leads around a mountain that reaches 1893 meters.
 Although the tour does not lead up to the mountain, the sight of it can entertain you on the go.

 The gorge can also be explored with older children, making hiking ideal for families alike.
 Children also have a discount on admission, while under 6 years admission is free - although the tour is not recommended for children.

 The entrance fee to the gorge is used to maintain the park.

 - Under 6 years: free

 The gorge can be visited every day from May to October.
-The gorge is most beautiful in spring and the water of the streams is widest.
-In this case, the waterfalls also provide the best view due to the large amount of water rushing down.💦
+The gorge is most beautiful in spring and the water of the streams is the widest.
+In this case, the waterfalls also provide the best view due to a large amount of water rushing down.